Toronto Police Service: Traffic services

 As 400-series highways are owned by the province of Ontario, policing on 400-series highways within the city of Toronto (highways 401, 400, 427, 404) is the responsibility of the Ontario Provincial Police (though all Ontario police officers have province-wide jurisdiction).

-Toronto Police Traffic Services is responsible for patrolling on local roads and municipal expressways (W.R.
+Toronto Police Traffic Services is responsible for patrolling local roads and municipal expressways (W.R.
 Allen Road, Don Valley Parkway, F.G.
-Gardiner Expressway); traffic services has a "60" or "66 Division" (60xx or 66xx) designation on their cars.
+Gardiner Expressway); traffic services have a "60" or "66 Division" (60xx or 66xx) designation on their cars.

 Transit Bureau

-The transit bureau commands 12 transit districts where TPS officer patrol on the Toronto Transit Commission vehicles and property.
+The transit bureau commands 12 transit districts where TPS officers patrol the Toronto Transit Commission vehicles and property.
 The bureau replaced the earlier Special Constable Services (c.
-1997), Transit Patrol Unit (2009–2013), and non fare enforcement role of the TTC Special Constables.
+1997), Transit Patrol Unit (2009–2013), and nonfare enforcement role of the TTC Special Constables.
 From 1987 to 1997, TTC staff enforced TTC bylaws and fare issues without a formal unit.

 Toronto Police Pipe Band

 The Toronto Police Pipe Band was formed in 1912.
 The band was originally composed of serving police officers, however, membership is open to any person.
 Today, the Toronto Police Pipe Band organization comprises two professional bands in grades 1 and 2, and 3 juvenile bands in grades 3, 4, and 5 through its affiliate Ryan Russell Memorial Pipe Band.
 The bands compete in local and international pipe band competitions, and also play as representatives of the police force in community parades, and police ceremonies.